-Not only the Thai people in every province who were interested in Luang Por's meditation technique, there were also foreigners who wished to study meditation with him.
-In 1954, Professor William August Perfirst, an English man who was interested in Dhammakaya meditation, had travelled to Thailand to study with Luang Por.
+Not only the Thai people in every province who interested in Luang Por's were meditation technique, there were also foreigners who wished to study meditation with him.
+In 1954.
+Professor William August Perfirst, an English man who was interested in Dhammakaya meditation. to Thailand to travelled study with Por.
 There was an interpretor who accompanied him.
 After a period of Dhamma study and practice, Professor Perfirst had entered an ordination ceremony and dedicated himself to the study and research of Dhammakaya meditation.
 Luang Por kindly organized an ordination ceremony for him and gave him a monastic name as "Kapilavaddho."